 2. Goreme open air museum can be quite crowded, so either do it very early or in the late evening.
 And I found Zelve equally interesting though, for some reason, everyone goes to Goreme and not enough to Zelve.

 3. Underground city experience is great.
-We like to do things at our own pace with the baby and hence don’t take group tours.
+We like to do things at our own pace with the baby and hence didn’t take group tours.
 We also prefer to read signboards and occasionally listen to audio guides instead of hiring personal guides.
-So I don’t know if a guided tour here would have enhanced our experience or knowledge.
+But I think a guided tour here would have enhanced our experience and knowledge.

 Food in Cappadocia

 The breakfast spread at our hotel, Esbelli Evi was excellent and set us up well for the long day ahead.
 We had nice meals mostly based on recommendations given by the hotel manager on local restaurants.